 The main reason for the surveys is to provide benefits to each institution and its students by helping to improve feedback and appropriate follow up action.
-Objectives identified for the taught survey include:
+The objectives of StudentSurvey.ie are:

-- To increase transparency in relation to the student experience in higher education institutions.
+- To increase transparency in relation to the student experience of and engagement with higher education.

-- To enable direct student input on levels of engagement and satisfaction with their higher education institution.
+- To enable direct student input in expressing their experience and engagement with their higher education institution.

 - To serve as a guide for continual enhancement of institutions’ teaching and learning and student engagement.

-- To facilitate comparison with other higher education systems internationally.
+- To facilitate comparison with other higher education systems nationally, sectorally and internationally.

 How are the surveys managed?